Newtown-Edgmont Banana Fall Ball

 ● Free Weekends: NELL Fall Ball is Monday - Thursday.
 Each team will be scheduled at least one game per week.
 NELL Fall Ball will run from Monday September 9th through Thursday October 24th.

 ● Machine Pitch: In an attempt to speed the game up and help guarantee quality pitches to hit, we will use Hack Attack pitching machines.
-Respective age groups will have their machines set to 43 and 40 mph. *Important to note that since there is no actual pitching, this should open the door to those players who wouldn’t normally play due to Tournament Team commitments.
+Respective age groups will have their machines set between 40-45 mph. *Important to note that since there is no actual pitching, this should open the door to those players who wouldn’t normally play due to Tournament Team commitments.

 ● Win the Inning, Get a Point: If your team has the most runs scored in an inning, they receive a point.
 Whoever has the most points at the end of regulation time is the winner.
 This rule ensures that teams are never out of it.